SQL Key Concepts & Syntax

 - Selects values within a range (inclusive).

-SELECT * FROM users WHERE age BETWEEN 20 AND 30
+SELECT * FROM users WHERE age BETWEEN 20 AND 30- This is equivalent to

 SELECT * FROM users WHERE age >= 20 AND age <= 30